Keyboard shortcuts

 Notes

-A note is a plain text file that is attached to some path inside its project.
-This is usually a file or a directory.
-For example, a note could be attached to ., which is called the root note.
-It could be attached to some file src/main.rs, a directory src/lib/, etc. Any valid, existing path is allowed.
+A note is a plain text file that is attached to some object inside the project.
+For example, a note attached to . is the root note.
+You could attach a note to src/main.rs (a file), src/lib/ (a directory), etc. As long as it’s a real path, it’s allowed.

 Warning